Favourited 233 times

 We have a 130 acre family farm right next to the beautiful Kejimkujik National Park.
 There is a 4 acre lake and just over 100 acres of woodland, with the rest cultivated or used as pasture.

 We don't have a tractor here - when we say horse power, we mean it.
 Our horses are used for everything, from hauling wood to plowing over land.
 If you're interested in learning to work with horses, we'd be happy to teach you what we know.

 We manage a small market garden aimed mainly at producing enough for ourselves year-round, and some excess to sell.
 We are working towards raising all our own meat, eggs and dairy on farm, and are gradually expanding our flock of Icelandic sheep to produce wool for local fibre markets.
 This will involve putting in more fencing and opening up some of our younger forest to make wooded pasture.

-Our family currently consists of four German Shepherds, four cats, numerous chickens, four horses, two Saanen goats, ten Icelandic sheep and two humans (Riley, the farmer and Elizabeth, chicken expert).
+Our family currently consists of four German Shepherds, one Great Pyrenees, four cats, numerous chickens, 50 chicks, five horses, two Saanen goats, fifteen Icelandic sheep plus assorted lambs, five pigs and two humans (Riley, the farmer; Liz, chicken and pig expert.

 Our dogs are very much a large part of our lives and all live in the house with us.
 They are all friendly but as there are four of them they may be a little overwhelming to those with dog fears/anxiety.

 Help with Eco project

 Once a month we make time to take our volunteers on an outing of their choice.
 This gives you the opportunity to explore Nova Scotia and learn more about whatever interests you.
 There are events in the park and at the nearby research institute that delve into local history and conservation efforts (all subject to COVID restrictions).